embeddedlabsiu/snn_exploration_spinnaker/README.md

 ## Notes

 This framework was developed targeting the SpiNN-5 version of the SpiNNaker architecture.
 For more information, please refer to the website of the University of Manchester [here](http://apt.cs.manchester.ac.uk/projects/SpiNNaker/) and the corresponding publications.

+## Aknowledgement

+Do we add anything for the center ?